Pokemon TCG Meta Tier List (November 2024) – Top Competitive Decks

 Charizard Pidgeot

 Pidgeot ex sits in the back and starts searching for the cards you need to set up your win condition.
 Charmander + Charizard ex + Rare Candy is usually the go-to play to have a Charizard ex as soon as possible.
-From there, Charizard ex carried the game with Burning Darkness that gains more damage the more Prize cards your opponent takes.
-You don’t have to worry about attaching Energy to Charizard ex, his Infernal Reign will look into your deck for three Basic Fire Energy and attach them.
+From there, Charizard ex carries the game, capable of attaching Energy to himself through his Infernal Reign ability.
+Infernal Reign will look into your deck for three Basic Fire Energy and attach them.

 Raging Bolt Ogerpon